1998 MBNA Platinum 400: First practice

 The first practice session was held on the early afternoon of Friday, May 29.
 Rick Mast, driving for Butch Mock Motorsports, would set the fastest time in the session, with a lap of 23.281 and an average speed of 154.633 mph.

 Second practice

 The second practice session was held on the late afternoon of Friday, May 29.
 Mark Martin, driving for Roush Racing, would set the fastest time in the session, with a lap of 23.168 and an average speed of 155.387 mph.

 Final practice

 The final practice session, sometimes referred to as Happy Hour, was held on the afternoon of Saturday, May 30.
 Mark Martin, driving for Roush Racing, would set the fastest time in the session, with a lap of 23.919 and an average speed of 150.508 mph.

 Qualifying

-Qualifying was split into two rounds.
-The first round was held on Friday, May 29, at 3:30 PM EST. Each driver would have one lap to set a time.
-During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, May 30, at 11:30 AM EST. As with the first round, each driver would have one lap to set a time.
-On January 24, 1998, NASCAR would announce that the amount of provisionals given would be increased from last season.
-Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
-Six spots are awarded by the use of provisionals based on owner's points.
-The seventh is awarded to a past champion who has not otherwise qualified for the race.
-If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Rusty Wallace, driving for Penske-Kranefuss Racing, would win the pole, setting a time of 23.092 and an average speed of 155.898 mph.

 Three drivers would fail to qualify: Dennis Setzer, Morgan Shepherd, and Todd Bodine.